AntaresMugisho/PyBladeDocs/docs/6-displaying-data.md

-# Displaying Data in PyBlade
+# Displaying data in PyBlade

 In PyBlade, displaying data inside templates is straightforward and designed to feel intuitive for developers, especially those familiar with Blade from Laravel.
 To display variables, PyBlade uses the <span v-pre>`{{ }}`</span> syntax, which is both secure and simple to use.